Get insider access

 Style

 The Sonos Era 100 is a sleek home speaker available in Black and White color variants.
-It has a similar cylindrical design to the Sonos One SL.
+It has a cylindrical design similar to that of the Sonos One SL.
 It's smaller than the Sonos Era 300, too, so it takes up less space in your living area.
 The cable is long and thick, and it connects underneath the speaker for a more discreet look.
-Plus, there's a threaded mounting hole if you want to place it on a tripod or the separately-available Era 100 Stand.
+Plus, there's a threaded mounting hole if you want to place it on a tripod or the separately available Era 100 Stand.

 Design